Pages

 9. Remember, if you mix essentials oils in water to make a spray, the oil will float.
 So do not store this mixture in a soft plastic bottle because the essentials oils at the top of the water will eat through the soft plastic.
 (Ask me how I know!)
 But it seems to be okay in the small, hard-plastic, spritz bottles.
 I use the travel iGo bottles from Walmart.

 If you are unsure, store your bottle somewhere – maybe standing in a small glass dish – where it won’t leak all over everything if it does eat through the plastic.
 You should be able to tell within a day or two if the bottle is okay or not.
 For me, the next day after filling a soft plastic bottle, the top of the bottle looked melted and was stretching out.
 I quickly tossed it and went back to the hard plastic bottles.
 But if you can, store your stuff in glass bottles and jars.
 It’s better than plastic.
 If you are making an oil-based blend, though, it won’t eat through the plastic because the essential oil is diluted all throughout the product.
 It doesn’t float in a concentrated layer on top like it does when added to water.
+(And once again, water can grow germs, so you should research what you can add to a water-based spray to preserve it better.)

 10. Carefully evaluate any recipe you find online.